 I do a lot of running, swimming, gym work.
 Why should I do yoga too?

-The alignment, range of motion and flexibility work in yoga is very complementary to aerobic exercise and makes it much easier to enjoy these things with less joint damage over the years.
+Yoga is wonderfully complementary to aerobic exercise and makes it much easier to enjoy these things comfortably over the years.

 Do you practise every day?
 Should I?

-I do some yoga pretty much every day, but the amount does vary.
-I also meditate every day, but again there is a lot of variation - it's not always at the same time.
-I know this is not ideal - the ideal is a very consistent practice, in terms of time and place, but this hasn't worked out in my life so far.
-If you practise every day you will change much more quickly, but you will still notice the effect just with one lesson a week.
+I do some yoga pretty much every day and the amount varies from 10 minutes up.
+I also meditate every day.
+If you practise every day you will feel the benefit, but you will still notice the effect just with one lesson a week.

 I did my training with Mary Stewart.
 She worked with BKS Iyengar in the 1970s and then with Vanda Scaravelli.
 Working through the London YTTC group, in 2009 I became accreditated with the British Wheel of Yoga.